MabyManu/PlaneteEEGeval/README.md

 ### Analysis on subject level - SubjectAnalysis.py

-Select 2 **Target-epo.fif* files to compare 2 EEG systems
+Select 2 **Target-epo.fif* files to compare 2 EEG systems (ex : S1 and S2)

+Compare Target and Non Target Responses for each system

+Compare systems on Target Responses

+Compare systems on  Non Target Responses

+Store evoked repsonses in *_fifData\evokeds\* folder

+### Analysis on group level - GroupAnalysis.py

+Analysis all data stored in *_fifData\evokeds\* folder

+Compare Target and Non Target Responses for each system

+Compare systems on Target Responses

+Compare systems on  Non Target Responses